Plumbing contractors in

 Submit application

-File Master Plumber License application with Arkansas Department of Health including experience documentation, background check, and $100 application fee.
+Submit Master Plumber License application to Arkansas Department of Health with required documentation, experience verification, and application fees.

 Pass written examination